-SEASAVE's title bar shows the selected instrument type and the path and file name for the program setup (.psa) file.

-The Status display provides the following information:

-- If SEASAVE is acquiring real-time data or playing archived data. - If SEASAVE is storing real-time data to a file; output data file name. - Instrument configuration (.con) file name.
+Note: Seasave's title bar shows the selected instrument type and the path and file name for the program setup (.psa) file.
+The Status display provides the following information: If Seasave is acquiring real-time data or playing archived data.
+If Seasave is storing real-time data to a file; output data file name.
+Instrument configuration (.con or .xmlcon) file name.
 In the Display menu, select Status.
-The Status Display appears just below SEASAVE's title bar and menus, and looks like this:
+The Status Display appears just below Seasave's title bar and menus, and looks like this: